PatrickCmd/aws-bootcamp-cruddur-2023/journal/week8.md

 ## AWS CDK with TypeScript

+Setup CDK for deploying infrastructure for image processing.
+See full implementation [here](../thumbing-serverless-cdk) in the [lib](../thumbing-serverless-cdk/lib) directory.

 ### New Directory
 Lets contain our cdk pipeline in a new top level directory called: